How HDR Works

 Color Volumes

-Dynamic range is measured in nits, and is shown on the color gamut on the z-axis.
-The image below shows the UHD and HD television Color Volumes.
-This is the same thing as the range of colors that a tv screen can represent, but also includes the amount of Dynamic Range each color can produce.
+Dynamic range is measured in nits and is shown in the image below on the z-axis, while the colors they represent are on the x and y-axis.
+The image below shows both the HDR and SDR (Standard Dynamic Range) Color Volumes.
+This shows the range of colors that a tv screen can represent, but also includes the amount of Dynamic Range each color can produce.

 Higher Sample Precision

-Most digital TV uses 8 bit sampling which can cause color banding, or “posterization”, on images that gradually fade.
+Most digital TVs uses 8-bit sampling which can cause color banding, or “contouring lines”, on images that gradually fade.
 This is due to the color of each pixel being rounded to the nearest digital color level, creating the bands of color you see on the left of the below image, as opposed to the fade you see on the right.
 HDR and WCG exacerbate this issue.

-HDR uses 10-bits sampling which significantly improves the picture quality without increasing the amount of bandwidth used due to compression.
+HDR uses 10-bit sampling which significantly improves the picture quality without increasing the amount of bandwidth used due to how video compression works.

 Transfer Function